SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

     except gpstk.exceptions.InvalidRequest:  # the most used exception in the GPSTk print 'Could not process data.'

-When an exception is thrown by the C++ code, it is propogated to the SWIG system which has code (written in Exception.i) that either wraps the exception to one of the classes in gpstk.exceptions.
+When an exception is thrown by the C++ code, it is propagated to the SWIG system which has code (written in Exception.i) that either wraps the exception to one of the classes in gpstk.exceptions.